International contract security requirements

 Requesting foreign security assurances

-A foreign security assurance is the confirmation that a foreign organization and its personnel meet the security requirements of a solicitation request, contract or subcontract.
-If the organization and its personnel do not meet the requirements, they will be screened at the appropriate and required level by the national or designated security authority in their home country.
+A foreign security assurance is the confirmation that a foreign organization and/or its personnel meet the security requirements of a solicitation request, contract, subcontract or international program.
+If the organization and its personnel do not meet the requirements, they will be screened at the appropriate and required level by the NSA or the DSA in their home country.

-Canadian organizations need to request foreign security assurances from Public Services and Procurement Canada's Contract Security Program by sending an email to tpsgc.dgsssiprojetintl-dobissintlproject.pwgsc@tpsgc-pwgsc.gc.ca.
+Canadian organizations need to request foreign security assurances from the CSP by sending an email: tpsgc.dgsssiprojetintl-dobissintlproject.pwgsc@tpsgc-pwgsc.gc.ca.

 Security assurances for Canadian organizations

-The Public Services and Procurement Canada's Contract Security Program provides security assurances to foreign governments for Canadian organizations bidding on classified foreign contracts.
+The CSP provides security assurances to foreign governments for Canadian organizations bidding on classified foreign contracts.

 Security assurances for foreign organizations

-Canadian organizations wanting to subcontract to a foreign organization must contact Public Services and Procurement Canada's Contract Security Program to confirm the possibility to subcontract and to request a foreign security assurance, as appropriate.
+Canadian organizations wanting to subcontract to a foreign organization must contact the CSP to confirm the possibility to subcontract and to request a foreign security assurance, as appropriate.

 During the request process, your organization will need to provide a:

-- point of contact for the foreign organization:
+- point of contact for the foreign organization along with the:

 If available, you can also provide the organization's business registration number, equivalent to your Canadian Procurement Business Number:

-- for subcontractors based in the United States, this number is called the Commercial and Government Entity (CAGE) Code
+- for subcontractors based in the United States (US), this number is called the Commercial and Government Entity (CAGE) code

 Security assurances for foreign personnel

-To request a security assurance for foreign personnel, you must provide the program with the following information:
+To request a security assurance for foreign personnel, you must provide the CSP with the following information:

 - name, place of residence, place of birth, date of birth and citizenship of the employee